“Success has to do with deliberate practice. Practice must be focused, determined, and in an environment where there’s feedback.”—Malcolm Gladwell

 Better Code Tells a Story

-I first heard the idea of telling a story in code from Kent Beck in SE Radio Episode #167.
-Kent was explaining how a test should have an arc...
+I first heard the idea of code telling a story from Kent Beck in SE Radio Episode #167.
+“That is, somebody coming along later on and reading it should be able to understand something important about the...